jmd395-jayasankari/readme_2/readme.md

        Example: customer_id | region_id

+    **Note:**
+    The Fabric Starter Kit provisions a Lakehouse and creates the required notebooks but does not generate the metadata configuration file required for SCD Type 2 processing.
+After the Fabric Starter Kit code is pushed to your local environment,you must manually prepare your metadata file and upload it under **workspace_data.csv** and also upload manually to the fabric workspace under **Lakehouse_Name/Tables/config/workspace_data.csv**

 **3.Primary Key and Incremental Column Defined**

 - Each table must have a unique primary key for deduplication.